api-platform/docs/core/configuration.md

         enabled: false

     oauth:
-        # To enable or disable oauth.
+        # To enable or disable OAuth.
         enabled: false

-        # The oauth client id.
+        # The OAuth client ID.
         clientId: ''

-        # The oauth client secret.
+        # The OAuth client secret.
         clientSecret: ''

-        # The oauth type.
+        # The OAuth type.
         type: 'oauth2'

-        # The oauth flow grant type.
+        # The OAuth flow grant type.
         flow: 'application'

-        # The oauth token url.
+        # The OAuth token URL.
         tokenUrl: '/oauth/v2/token'

-        # The oauth authentication url.
+        # The OAuth authentication URL.
         authorizationUrl: '/oauth/v2/auth'

-        # The oauth scopes.
+        # The OAuth scopes.
         scopes: []

     graphql:
-        # Enabled by default with installed GraphQL
+        # Enabled by default with installed webonyx/graphql-php.
         enabled: false

         # The default IDE (graphiql or graphql-playground) used when going to the GraphQL endpoint.
 False to disable.
         default_ide: 'graphiql'

         graphiql:
-            # Enabled by default with installed GraphQL and Twig
+            # Enabled by default with installed webonyx/graphql-php and Twig.
             enabled: false

         graphql_playground:
-            # Enabled by default with installed GraphQL and Twig
+            # Enabled by default with installed webonyx/graphql-php and Twig.
             enabled: false

         # The nesting separator used in the filter names.